PlaidSystems/Spruce-Hubitat/README.md

   - Spruce GEN2 Wifi Controller
   - Hubitat Elevation Hub

+**Currently Hubitat and SmartThings can NOT be connected to the same account at the same time, the last linked integration will be the active connection**

 **Installation**
   - App- Spruce Connect
   - Drivers- Spruce wifi master, Spruce wifi schedule, Spruce wifi zone